akaterra/unitsnap.js/readme.md

 import { Mock } from '@akaterra/unitsnap';
 ```

-The Mock builds a mock that commonly is a fake representation of the initial entity and can be used instead of original entity.
+Mock builds a mock that commonly is a fake representation of the initial entity and can be used instead of original entity.
 Static methods, instance properties and static properties of the initial entity can be mocked with the special modifiers **StaticMethod**, **Property** and **StaticProperty**.
 Besides, this mock can optionally be linked to the history so that the state of the call observed by the mock will be stored in the history.